Minton Morrill background image

 • Reassurance with our skills in alternative dispute resolution.
 This means that most Erb’s palsy claims we handle are settled before trial.

-Book a free consultation with our Erb’s palsy solicitors
+Book a free consultation with an Erb’s palsy lawyer

-To arrange a free consultation with our Erb’s palsy claims specialists, please call 0113 245 8549 or use our simple online enquiry form and we will get back to you within 48 hours.
+To arrange a free consultation with our Erb’s palsy compensation claims specialists, please call 0113 345 2388 or use our simple online enquiry form and we will get back to you within 48 hours.

 What is Erb’s palsy?

-Erb’s palsy or Erb-duchenne palsy, also known as brachial plexus palsy, is where there is paralysis of the arm caused by injury to the upper group of the arm’s main nerve.
-Specifically where there is severing of the upper trunk C5-C6 nerves which form part of the brachial plexus.
+Erb’s palsy or Erb-duchenne palsy, also known as a brachial plexus injury, is where there is paralysis of the arm caused by injury to the upper group of the arm’s main nerve.
+Specifically, where there is severing of the upper trunk C5-C6 nerves which form part of the brachial plexus.
 Erb’s Palsy is usually caused during childbirth when a baby’s shoulder becomes stuck after their head is delivered.
 This is known as Shoulder Dystocia.

 Babies who are born with Erb’s palsy may not be able to move their shoulder but may be able to move their fingers.
 If both the upper and lower trunk nerves are stretched and damaged, the condition is usually more severe than an Erb’s palsy diagnosis and is described as global or total brachial plexus birth injury affecting the shoulder, arm and hand.